DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

     * items [A2AVmManagedDiskInputDetails](#a2avmmanageddiskinputdetails)
   * instanceType `string`: Gets the Instance type.

+### A2AUnprotectedDiskDetails
+* A2AUnprotectedDiskDetails `object`: A2A unprotected disk details.
+  * diskLunId `integer`: The source lun Id for the data disk.

 ### A2AUpdateContainerMappingInput
 * A2AUpdateContainerMappingInput `object`: A2A update protection container mapping.
   * agentAutoUpdateStatus `string` (values: Disabled, Enabled): A value indicating whether the auto update is enabled.